leopg1/en.javascript.info/1-js/02-first-steps/11-logical-operators/8-if-question/task.md

 # A question about "if"

-Which of these `alert`s are going to execute?
+Which of these `alerts` are going to execute?

 What will the results of the expressions be inside `if(...)`?